Russian metals major Nornickel selling stake in Nkomati JV in South Africa to African Rainbow Minerals

 Nkomati, situated in northeastern Mpumalanga Province of South Africa, is an open pit 16,000 tonne per year operation that is nearing end of its life.
 Nornickel has entered into the definitive agreement over the stake sale through its South African subsidiary, Norilsk Nickel Africa Proprietary Limited (NNAf).

-The transaction is expected to close during 2024 subject to the approval of South African regulatory and competition authorities and completion of certain other conditions as agreed between NNAf and Johannessburg-listed diversified mining company ARM.
+The transaction is expected to close during 2024 subject to the approval of South African regulatory and competition authorities and completion of certain other conditions as agreed between NNAf and ARM, a diversified mining company.

 "According to the terms of the signed purchase and sale agreement, ARM will take over the environmental liabilities of Nkomati mine, together with NNAf’s proportionate share of the obligations and liabilities relating to the Nkomati mine’s assets," Nornickel said.